U.S. Route 17 in North Carolina: Route description

-US 17 bypasses Washington, and it crosses the Pamlico River over the Pamlico-Tar River Bridge shortly before the route intersects with US 264.
+US 17 enters into Washington as it splits into its business route and mainline freeway bypass, crossing the Pamlico River over the Pamlico–Tar River Bridge on both stretches, shortly before the route intersects with US 264.
 Farther along in Bear Grass, US 17 joins a concurrency with a limited-access portion of US 13/US 64, although US 64 moves east before US 13/US 17 reaches Williamston, where the limited-access segment ends.
-US 13/US 17 uses the Roanoke River Bridge to cross the Roanoke River, then before US 13 moves onto the interchange with North King Street it crosses the Cashie River Bridge over the Cashie River at Windsor.
-At the Bertie County-Chowan County line, US 17 traverses the Chowan River from Edenhouse to Edenton.
-East of Edenton, US 17 shares a concurrency with NC 37 until they reach Hertford where it branches off to the northwest onto US 17 Business.
+US 13/US 17 uses the Roanoke River Bridge to cross the Roanoke River, then, before US 13 moves onto the interchange with North King Street, it crosses the Cashie River Bridge over the Cashie River at Windsor.
+At the Bertie–Chowan county line, US 17 traverses the Chowan River from Edenhouse to Edenton.
+East of Edenton, US 17 shares a concurrency with NC 37 until they reach Hertford where it branches off to the northwest onto US 17 Bus.
 US 17 crosses the Perquimans River via the Perquimans River Bridge.
-Between Perquimans County and Pasquotank County, US 17 crosses the Little River over the Little River Bridge.
+Between Perquimans and Pasquotank counties, US 17 crosses the Little River over the Little River Bridge.
 A bypass route splits off to the northwest as US 17 (Mainline) continues into Elizabeth City as Hughes Boulevard, picking up concurrency with US 158 until US 158 splits off to the west at Morgan's Corner.
 US 17 crosses the Pasquotank River between Morgan's Corner in Pasquotank County and South Mills in Camden County, before entering Virginia adjacent to the Great Dismal Swamp National Wildlife Refuge.

 History

 US 17 was established in 1927, traversing from South Carolina, near Fair Bluff, to Virginia, near South Mills.
-Its routing was placed along the following state highways: NC 202, from the South Carolina state line to Chadbourn; NC 20, from Chadbourn to Wilmington; NC 30, from Wilmington to Windsor; NC 342, from Windsor to Elizabeth City; NC 34, from Elizabeth City to Morgans Corner; and NC 341, from Morgans Corner to the Virginia state line.
+Its routing was placed along the following state highways: NC 202, from the South Carolina state line to Chadbourn; NC 20, from Chadbourn to Wilmington; NC 30, from Wilmington to Windsor; NC 342, from Windsor to Elizabeth City; NC 34, from Elizabeth City to Morgan's Corner; and NC 341, from Morgans Corner to the Virginia state line.

-In May 2015, AASHTO approved a request to reroute US 17 back through Wilmington, following US 76 along Oleander Drive and Military Cutoff Road.
+In May 2015, the American Association of State Highway and Transportation Officials (AASHTO) approved a request to reroute US 17 back through Wilmington, following US 76 along Oleander Drive and Military Cutoff Road.
 The justification for the route change was to better serve industry and commerce.
 In May 2017, US 17 was officially rerouted through Wilmington, ending its northern bypass route.